stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 3
 ```

-Above, note that we have two levels of indentation (i.e. two code blocks):
+Now we have *two* (yes 2!!) levels of indentation (i.e. two code blocks):

 * The first four spaces are standard when looping.
 Here, we just have one `if` statement at this level.
 * Then, we have another four spaces for the `if` block.
-This ensures the code `print` statement will only run if the number is greater than 1.
+This ensures the `print` statement will only run if the number is greater than 1.

+So that's it (for now).
 We've only covered a fraction of Python syntax so far, but we're already approaching the point where we can start doing some useful work.

-Let's kick the tires on our new Python skills.
+Be aware that you definitely should *not* expect to remember most what we just covered.
+Magical pixie dust will not now issue from your fingers into the machine.
+Learning to code is a process.
+You're learning a new langauge.
+That was your first taste.
+Let's start burning these new bits into your synapses with a code challenge.

 ## Code Challenge